MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

 Interacting with the Visualization
 ----------------------------------
 Data visualizations benefit enormously from user interactions that allow users to explore and generate new views of their data.
 Clustergrammer produces highly interactive heatmaps that enable users to intuitively explore and perform complex transformations on their data.
+Clustergrammer visualizations are consistent across the :ref:`clustergrammer_web` and the :ref:`clustergrammer_widget` and are built using :ref:`clustergrammer_js`.
 This section will cover the types of interactions available to the user.

 Introduction to Clustergrams/Heatmaps
 =====================================